 We employ natality data from Vital Statistics, including a record for every birth in the United States from 1990 to 2018 (NCHS, 2018).
 We collapse this to the state-year-age group-race/ethnicity level.
 Primary outcomes include the number of births to women aged 15 to 19 in each state-year, separately for non-Hispanic White, non-Hispanic Black, and Hispanic women.
 We additionally employ population counts at the state-year-age group-race/ethnicity level from SEER (2018), which are based on census counts and extrapolated for intercensal years.
 The race/ethnicity-specific population of women aged 15 to 19 in a state-year is used to scale birth counts by relevant population size.
 The population data do not include information on Hispanic ethnicity before 1990.
-We note that we are unable to disaggregate the births by mother's educational attainment, because this information is not reported by up to 22 states in years between 2009 and 2015.
+We do not disaggregate births by mother's educational attainment, as we are focusing on births to women aged 15 to 19, most of whom have not yet completed their educational attainment.

 As described in Section 3.2, we create a data set that indicates the presence of each type of TRAP law for each state-year observation.
 In addition, we rely on existing data that indicate the presence of a parental involvement law or a mandatory waiting period in each state-year as controls (Myers, 2020).
-Given the evidence that these restrictions also impact fertility, it is important that we control for their implementation to accurately estimate the impacts of TRAP laws.21 These same data indicate the presence of other relevant policies; we present estimations including these as controls and note that our findings are not measurably different when excluding these controls.
-These include other abortion-related policies (state Medicaid funding for abortion), other policies related to reproductive health care access (availability of over-the-counter emergency contraception, insurance mandates to cover contraception, and expanded Medicaid eligibility for family planning services), and welfare policies (welfare reform, maximum benefits, and family caps).22
+Given the evidence that these restrictions also impact fertility, it is important that we control for their implementation to accurately estimate the impacts of TRAP laws.
+These same data indicate the presence of other relevant policies; we present estimations including these as controls and note that our findings are not measurably different when excluding these controls.
+These include other abortion-related policies (state Medicaid funding for abortion), other policies related to reproductive health care access (availability of over-the-counter emergency contraception, insurance mandates to cover contraception, and expanded Medicaid eligibility for family planning services), and welfare policies (welfare reform, maximum benefits, and family caps).